markkolich/havalo-kvs/README.md

 A zero configuration, non-distributed key-value store that runs in any Servlet 3.0 compatible container.

 Sometimes you just need fast NoSQL storage, but don't need full redundancy and scalability (that's right, `localhost` will do just fine).
-With Havalo, simply drop `havalo.war` into your favorite Servlet 3.0 compatible container and with almost no configuration you'll have access to a fast and lightweight K,V store backed by any local mount point for persistent storage.
+With Havalo, simply drop `havalo.war` into your favorite Servlet 3.0 compatible container and with <a href="#deployment">almost no configuration</a> you'll have access to a fast and lightweight K,V store backed by any local mount point for persistent storage.
 And, Havalo has a pleasantly simple RESTful API for your added enjoyment.

 Havalo is perfect for testing, maintaining fast indexes of data stored "elsewhere", and almost any other deployment scenario where relational databases are just too heavy.